 While Downtown Los Alamos features a variety of family friendly programming, including the popular Tuesday at the Pond series, that brings citizens Downtown and boosts activity at local businesses, White Rock currently holds no such events.
-The White Rock community would like to create a central gathering space within the Town
+The White Rock community would like to create a central gathering space within the Center that could hosts a range of events including art walks, outdoor performances, concerts, or farmers markets.
+A range of multi-generational programming within the Town Center can inject a new sense of energy and activity into the social and economic vitality of the Center.